-We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers: the activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
+We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
+The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.

-In line with research evidence from the Education Endowment Foundation, high-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
+High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.